Sullivan's Travels: Plot

 John L. Sullivan is a popular young Hollywood director of profitable but shallow comedies.
-Dissatisfied with making such films as Ants in Your Plants of 1939, he tells his studio boss, Mr. LeBrand, that he wants his next project to be a serious exploration of the plight of the downtrodden, based on the novel O Brother, Where Art Thou?
+Dissatisfied with making such films as Ants in Your Plants of 1939, he tells his studio boss, Mr. LeBrand, that he wants his next project to be a serious exploration of the plight of the downtrodden based on the novel O Brother, Where Art Thou?
 LeBrand wants him to direct another lucrative comedy instead, but Sullivan refuses.
-He wants to "know trouble" first hand, and plans to travel as a tramp so he can make a film that truly depicts the sorrows of humanity.
+He wants to "know trouble" firsthand, and plans to travel as a tramp so he can make a film that truly depicts the sorrows of humanity.
 His British butler and valet both openly question the wisdom of his plan.

 Sullivan dresses as a hobo and takes to the road, followed by staff in a bus imposed on him for his own safety by the studio.
-Neither party is happy with the arrangement, and Sullivan, after trying to lose the bus in a fast-paced car chase, eventually persuades his guardians to leave him alone and arranges to rendezvous with them later in Las Vegas.
+Nobody is happy with the arrangement, and Sullivan, after trying to lose the bus in a fast-paced car chase, eventually persuades his guardians to leave him alone and arranges to rendezvous with them later in Las Vegas.
 However, he soon returns to Los Angeles.
 There, in a diner, Sullivan meets a struggling young actress who has failed to make it in Hollywood and is just about to give up and go home.
 She believes he is a penniless tramp and buys him breakfast.

 In return for her kindness, Sullivan retrieves his car from his estate and gives her a ride.
-He neglects to tell his servants that he has returned, however, so they report the car stolen.
-Sullivan and the girl are briefly apprehended by police, but let free.
-He and the girl return to his palatial mansion.
-After seeing how wealthy he is, the girl shoves him into his swimming pool for deceiving her.
-However, when he insists on going out again, she goes with him, over his objections, disguised as a boy.
+He neglects to tell his servants that he has returned, so they report the car stolen.
+Sullivan and the girl are briefly apprehended by police, but are released after things are cleared up.
+He and the girl go to his palatial mansion.
+After seeing how wealthy he is, she shoves him into his swimming pool for deceiving her.
+However, when he insists on trying again, she goes with him, over his objections, disguised as a boy.